scan-io-git/scan-io/templates/tohtml/README.md

 - All `<dd>` values inside `.finding__meta-dl` (Category, Confidence, Rule, Scanner)

 Matching tokens are highlighted in-place using `<mark class="search-mark">` elements.
 Highlights are cleared and reapplied on every filter change.
 The TOC rebuilds from the visible set on every change.
 The suppressed section is hidden when no suppressed findings are visible.

+When the active (non-suppressed) visible count reaches zero, `#no-results` (`.findings-empty`) is shown with a "Clear filters" button that resets both the severity filter and the search string.
+The toolbar `#search-count` span shows "N of M shown" whenever any filter is active.

 CSS: `mark.search-mark` -- amber `#fff3b0` (light) / `#5c4000` (dark).